InstitutionalGrammar/IG-Inception-Layers/README.md

 Institutional Grammar Layers for Inception Annotation Platform

+**Note: This project is under development and should not be considered production ready!**

 ## Content

 This repository contains [Inception](https://inception-project.github.io/) Annotation Layers for the IG Core specification of the Institutional Grammar, alongside selected additional features.